Miguel446/lab-kafka-iot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Use the Thunderclient Collection to make some requests.
-You can make multiple requests at a time using the `lab-kafka-iot-sensor` collection
+You can make multiple requests at a time using the `thunder-collection_lab-kafka-iot-sensor.json` collection

 <!-- CONTACT -->
 ## Contact